 - How to make nourshing oil and tea infusions

 - Benefits & final color that each herb gives soap

 Garden Mint Soap

 To infuse the water, add handfuls of fresh (or dried) mint leaves to a jar and pour simmering hot water over them.
-When it’s cool enough to handle, move the jar to the refrigerator and allow it to steep for several more hours.
-Strain, then proceed as directed in the post Soap Making 101.
+Steep for about ten minutes, but not too long or your tea will be too dark and will affect final soap color.
+Strain, cool further if needed, then proceed as directed in the post Soap Making 101.

 At trace add:

-- 1 1/2 tablespoons French green clay (where to buy)
+- 1 1/2 tablespoons French green clay diluted with 3 tablespoons water

 This recipe is sized to fit a homemade 5 lb wooden loaf mold.
 The inner dimensions are roughly: 16″ long x 3.75″ wide x 4.75″ tall.

 If you have a different mold in mind, this article should be helpful: